 *FreeTime Unlimited is a subscription service geared towards children ages 3 to 12.
 Parents set up an individual profile for each child and specify their ages.
 It’s free for the first year but you will have to pay a monthly fee thereafter.
 As an Amazon Prime Amazon Prime member, I’m currently paying less than $3.00 per month per child.
 When you think of the price of books, it pays for itself almost immediately.
 FreeTime Unlimited includes access to kid-friendly books, movies, TV shows, educational apps, and games.

-2. Time Limits
+2. The Kindle Fire has Time Limits

 Unlike Apple devices, parents can pre-set time limits for their children: how long they can use the Kindle, when they can start playing in the morning, and when it shuts itself off at night.